shims1290/portfolio/README.md

 # Data Science Portfolio

 Hello!
 I am Shi Min - thanks for visiting this page.
 You can find my data science projects below.
-I worked on these projects (some individual, some groupwork) while enrolled in a Full-Time Data Science Immersive Bootcamp from Jun - Sep 2021.
-During the course, I picked up key data science skills and experiences using the following libraries:
+I worked on these individual/ group projects while enrolled in a Full-Time Data Science Immersive Bootcamp from Jun - Sep 2021.
+During the course, I picked up key skills and experiences using the following libraries:

 - Data collection/ Web Scraping: `BeautifulSoup`, `APIs`
 - Data cleaning: `Pandas`, `NumPy`